 (7) Deficiency Process.
-The purpose of the deficiency process is to allow an Applicant to provide clarification, explanation, or non-material missing information to resolve inconsistencies in the original Application or to assist staff in evaluating the Application.
-Deficiencies may be Administrative or Material, in either case they will be treated similarly in that Applicants will receive a deficiency notice and have an opportunity to respond.
-Applicants are encouraged to utilize manuals, frequently asked questions, or other materials produced by staff, as additional guidance in conjunction with the rules to provide appropriate support for each item substantiating a claim or representation, such as claims for points, qualification for set-asides, or meeting of threshold requirements.
-Applicants are also encouraged to contact staff directly with questions regarding completing parts of the Application.
+The purpose of the deficiency process is to allow an Applicant to provide clarification, explanation, or non-material missing information to resolve inconsistencies in the original Application or to assist staff in an efficient and effective review of the Application.
+Deficiencies may be Administrative or Material, in either case they will be treated similarly in that Applicants may receive a deficiency notice and have an opportunity to respond.
+Applicants are encouraged to utilize manuals or other materials produced by staff, as additional guidance in conjunction with the rules to provide appropriate support for each item substantiating a claim or representation, such as claims for points, qualification for set-asides, or meeting of threshold and eligibility requirements.
 Any Application that staff identifies as having insufficient support information will be directed to cure the matter via the deficiency process.
-Applicants are reminded that this process may not be used to increase a scoring item’s points or to change any aspect of the proposed development, financing structure, or other element of the Application.
-The sole purpose of the Administrative Deficiency will be to substantiate one or more aspects of the Application to enable an efficient and effective review by staff.
-Any narrative created by response to a Deficiency cannot contain new information.
-Staff will request such information via a deficiency notice.
+Applicants are reminded that this process may not be used to increase a scoring item’s points or to change any aspect of the proposed Development, financing structure, or other element of the Application.
 Because the review of an Application occurs in several phases, deficiency notices may be issued during any of these phases.
-Staff will send the deficiency notice via an e-mail to the Applicant and one other contact party if identified by the Applicant in the Application.
+Staff will send the deficiency notice via an e-mail to the Applicant and one other contact party if identified in the Application.
 The time period for responding to a deficiency notice commences on the first business day following the deficiency notice date.
 Deficiency notices may be sent to an Applicant prior to or after the end of the Application Acceptance Period and may also be sent in response to reviews on post-award submissions.
 Responses are required to be submitted electronically as a PDF or multiple PDF files.
-A review of the response provided by the Applicant may reveal that issues initially identified as an Administrative Deficiency are actually determined to be beyond the scope of an Administrative Deficiency process, meaning that they in fact implicated matters of a material nature not susceptible to being resolved.
+A review of the response provided by the Applicant may reveal that issues initially identified as an Administrative Deficiency are actually determined to be beyond the scope of an Administrative Deficiency process, meaning they are Material Deficiencies not susceptible to being resolved.
 Department staff may in good faith provide an Applicant confirmation that an Administrative Deficiency response has been received or that such response is satisfactory.
 Communications from staff that the response was satisfactory do not establish any entitlement to points, eligibility status, or to any presumption of having fulfilled any requirements.
 Final determinations regarding the sufficiency of documentation submitted to cure a Deficiency as well as the distinction between material and non-material missing information are reserved for the Director of Multifamily Finance, Executive Director, and Board.